chinese10kbar/staybusyrp.co.uk/[jim]/jim-mechanic/README.md

 - If disabled it will only attempt to repair the body

 ### repairExtras
-- Enabling this will include Extra Damages repair that come from `qb-mechanicjob`
+- Enabling this will include Extra Damages repair that come from `sb-mechanicjob`
-- if `qb-mechanicjob` is not found but this is true, it will skip over these extras
+- if `sb-mechanicjob` is not found but this is true, it will skip over these extras

 ### dutyMessage
 - I left his here as people were giving me different reasons for why they wanted the repair benches in the script